 Design packaging

-Creating a strong and consistent brand is crucial for the success of your food business.
+Strong and consistent restaurant branding is crucial for the success of your food business.
 By putting thought into each of these elements, you can create a brand that resonates with your target market and helps you stand out from the competition.

 Step 7: Create your offer